How to Use the help Command in Linux

-A Linux shell contains two types of commands: internal commands and external commands.
+A Linux shell contains two types of commands: internal and external.

 What is the help command?